- What are calories?

 Fruits do tend to have a lot of sugar, but it is usually balanced with plenty of fiber and water so your body doesn’t digest them as rapidly as processed sugars.

-An exception would be if you need a snack in the middle of a physical activity, then fruit is a great choice.
+However, if you need a snack in the middle of a physical activity, then fruit is a great choice.
 Surprisingly, watermelon is one of the foods that keeps you the most full for the least amount of calories – a great choice of snack on a hot summer’s day.

 What carbs should I eat?